In this video and article, you’re going to learn how to perform a moon gazing meditation technique in the Trataka (pr. trah’-tah-kah) tradition.

 Related: Eye Gazing Meditation for Partners

-Share your experiences with Trataka and moon gazing meditation in the comment form below.
+What are your experiences with Trataka and moon gazing meditation?
+Share them in a comment below.